How to Move a Grandfather Clock

 When moving a grandfather clock without experts, you will also want to make sure all the clock’s parts are labeled and safely stored in a moving box.
 Do not be afraid to use extra cushioning or padding — especially when transporting the grandfather clock’s glass pieces.

-Can you transport a grandfather clock in the horizontal position?
+Can you lay a grandfather clock down?

 It is not recommended to transport a grandfather clock in the horizontal position because it could cause the clock’s inner parts to move during transportation, resulting in damage to the clock.
 This is especially the case if you are not hiring a professional mover or clock service person to relocate the grandfather clock.